OPNsenseLab

 Hardware

-Best Hardware for OPNsense in 2026: Protectli, Netgate, and Mini-PC Options
+Best Hardware for OPNsense in 2026: Protectli, Netgate, Mini-PCs

 By OPNsenseLab Editorial · · 8 min read